AuthEceSoftEng/ecoready-services/README.md

 ### Running the Application

-To deploy the FastAPI services, run the following command:
+To deploy the Ecoready services, run the following command:

 ```bash
 uvicorn main:app --reload --host 0.0.0.0 --port 8000